777jomin/Detection-of-Manipulated-Pricing-in-Smart-Energy-CPS-Scheduling/README.md

 TO RUN

 Clone the git repository contents to a single folder.

 This can be done by using the command "git clone https://github.com/777jomin/Detection-of-Manipulated-Pricing-in-Smart-Energy-CPS-Scheduling".

 The contents of the repository Detection-of-Manipulated-Pricing-in-Smart-Energy-CPS-Scheduling will now be available on your local machine.

-Execute the 'run.sh' file to perform complete execution of code and obtain the bar chart results in '/ Plots',the Testing results in TestingResults.txt and prediction results in PredictionsOnly.txt.
+Execute the 'run.sh' file to perform complete execution of code and obtain the bar chart results in '/Plots',the Testing results in TestingResults.txt and prediction results in PredictionsOnly.txt.

 PS: If you get an error saying "./run.sh: line 2: $'\r': command not found" or "command not found" or ": not found"
     please run the following command before executing 'run.sh'